HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ### C. LambdaMART

-LambdaMART is simply a LambdaRank but replaces the underlying neural network model with gradient boosting regression trees, see [Kyle Chung's note](https://everdark.github.io/k9/notebooks/ml/learning_to_rank/learning_to_rank.html#RankNet); MART points to Multiple Additive Regression Trees, which uses gradient boosted decision trees for prediction tasks [[Educative.io-2]][What is LambdaMART?].
-LambdaMART uses gradient boosted decision trees using a cost function derived from LambdaRank for solving a ranking task.
+LambdaMART is simply a LambdaRank but replaces the underlying neural network model with gradient boosting regression trees, using a cost function derived from LambdaRank for solving a ranking task (see [Kyle Chung's note](https://everdark.github.io/k9/notebooks/ml/learning_to_rank/learning_to_rank.html#RankNet)).
+MART points to Multiple Additive Regression Trees, which uses gradient boosted decision trees for prediction tasks [[Educative.io-2]][What is LambdaMART?].